Published by Jeremy. Last Updated on November 18, 2022.

 Pittsburgh Magazine is one of the city's largest local media outlets and features everything from news to event coverage to restaurant reviews.

 Each May the magazine unveils their top restaurants for the year (generally 30-40 picks) as selected by an independent panel.
 This unveiling culminates in their annual Best Restaurant Party that takes place at Heinz Field in early June- with many of the top Pittsburgh restaurants participating!

-We were invited out to the 2018 event as media guests of Pittsburgh Magazine and wanted to share our thoughts of this annual event!
+I was invited out to the 2019 event as a media guest of Pittsburgh Magazine and wanted to share my thoughts of this annual event!